Athabasca Glacier Hike

 It’s one of the most accessible glaciers in the world.
 Literally next to the Highway 93, the Icefield Parkway.

-There is a visitor center offering coach tours up to the glacier, a museum with a movie about the glacier, restaurant and on the other side of the street, the ice walk.
+A visitor center offers coach tours up to the glacier, a museum with a movie about the glacier, restaurant and on the other side of the street, the ice walk.

 Related (for travelers to the US American side of the border through the Rockies): best hikes in Glacier National Park